Arizona Court Records

 Do I need a Reason for Divorce in Arizona?

 Not necessarily.
 Arizona uses a no-fault principle for non-covenant but formal marriages.
 The no-fault principle states that there does not have to be a good reason for divorce other than that the marriage is irreparably broken.
-Covenant marriages in Arizona require grounds for dissolution whether fault or no-fault.
-Examples are:
+Covenant marriages in Arizona require grounds for dissolution, whether fault or no-fault.
+Examples typically are:

-• Domestic abuse: it includes all forms of physical and sexual abuse of either the spouse, a child, or relative living in the couple’s home.
+- Domestic abuse: it includes all forms of physical and sexual abuse of either the spouse, a child, or relative living in the couple’s home.

 The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Both types of records mainly contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+In many cases, these records are not available through either government sources or third-party public record websites.

 Why do I need a Divorce Lawyer?